Kintyre/ksconf/docs/source/install.md

 One additional use-case for this workflow is to ensure the exact same version of all packages are deployed consistently across all servers and environments.
-Often building a `requirements.txt` file by running `pip freeze` is a more appropriate solution, but this is technically more secure.
+Often building a `requirements.txt` file with `pip freeze` is a more appropriate solution.
+Or consider using `pipenv lock` for even more security benefits.

 ### Offline installation steps